BBTM'S Guide to Coping with the Misfit 1600 Meters

 In fact, the Mile was the only official record distance carried over from the imperial system of yards to the metric system of meters.
 It is still an official record distance and run internationally in meets like the Bislett Games and their famed Dream Mile.

-The 1600m is only run in the U.S. at the high school level.
+Put simply, the 1600m is only run in the U.S. at the high school level.

 5) So every high school kid runs the 1600m?